Veterans Charged With Civilian Crimes & Their Legal Options

 Military service can leave veterans coping with not only severe physical disabilities but also lasting psychological trauma.
 The impact of these conditions can make them more likely to commit crimes.
-Some states and counties have recognized that veterans often are dealing with special circumstances, and they may not deserve to be punished as harshly as ordinary defendants.
+Some jurisdictions have recognized that veterans often are dealing with special circumstances, and they may not deserve to be punished as harshly as ordinary defendants.
 Thus, they have established special Veterans Treatment Courts.
 These courts are less intimidating than regular courts, and judges tend to be more sympathetic to veterans than ordinary judges would be to ordinary defendants.
 Judges are usually familiar with the special challenges that veterans face.
 VA representatives may attend the proceedings to help the judge understand the veteran’s situation and advise the veteran about their right to benefits, which could help them avoid further crimes.

 Special Issues Involving Veterans with PTSD

 One of the most common conditions from which veterans suffer is post-traumatic stress disorder (PTSD).
 This may play a role in a criminal case if a veteran is accused or charged.
 Prosecutors may offer a more lenient plea bargain to a veteran with PTSD, understanding the impact of their condition.
 If the veteran goes to trial, they might be able to craft a defense based on their PTSD.
 They must be able to show that they actually have PTSD and that their actions were affected by their condition.
 A defense such as insanity or self-defense might be based on PTSD.
-(However, you should be aware that using an insanity defense will not result in your release.
-You likely will be confined in a mental health facility instead.)

 Transitioning Into the Community After Incarceration